o.l.s is a text & art undertaking located in Selma, Alabama

 These days we have more than a decade's worth of mitigated failures and qualified successes to contemplate, thanks to the generosity of the “discursively willing.”
-This site aims to remember a few of those sweet nuggets, and to remember that apparent “failed/incomprehensible/childish/amateur/irrelevance, etc.” might just yield more meaningful paths to more meaningful things than the exquisitely visible seriousness of our professionalized and publicized lives.
+This site aims to remember a few of those sweet nuggets, and to remember that apparent “failed/incomprehensible/childish/amateur/irrelevance, etc.” might just yield more meaningful paths to more meaningful things than a big ole hunk of exquisitely professionalized dissent.
 Not always, but often enough.
+Thanks for dropping by.